Tourism 2017: And the winner is ….. Bulgaria

 These types of tourists, along with skiers in Bansko and Borovets, literally invaded Bulgaria this year.
 The Ministry of Tourism just released its latest numbers, which are impressive indeed.
 From January through November of 2017, the country registered exactly 8,425,620 foreign tourists.
 The growth compared to last year amounts to 7.3 percent.
 Holy cow!

-Tourism Minister Nikolina Angelkova is probably the happiest person in Bulgaria: “The data is extremely good.
-If we keep this increase, we have a real chance to go over 9 million tourists on an annual basis.
+Tourism Minister Nikolina Angelkova is probably the happiest person in Bulgaria: “The data are very good.
+If we keep this increase, we have a real chance to go over 9 million tourists for this year.
 That would be a record and we will work hard to reach this goal”, she said.

 One thing is certain: In spite of the killer numbers she was in a position to announce, Minister Angelkova will not sit in the pool with a Gin Tonic in her hand, since there is more work to do.
-She announced the Ministry of Tourism would continue its efforts of transforming Bulgaria into a year-round destination.
+She announced the Ministry of Tourism would continue its efforts of transforming Bulgaria into a year-round tourist destination.

 Especially tourists from three of the five neighbouring countries came to Bulgaria a lot.
 The Greek are crazy about Bulgaria.
 So are the Romanians.
 And the Turks.
 Bulgaria counted 1.06 million visitors from Greece during the period mentioned above.
 This is an increase of 8 percent.